FBakkensen/bctddflow/.aiwork/tdd-workflow-plan.md

 - Verify state is maintained between commands according to configuration
 - Test editing configuration settings through the menu
 - Check feedback is clear and helpful
+- Confirm the script uses the centralized configuration management

 ### 14. [ ] Create Watch Mode Script

 **Prompt:**
 ```
 Create a PowerShell script named 'Watch-Changes.ps1' in the scripts folder that:
-1. Takes parameters for app path, test app path, and container name with defaults from TDDConfig.psd1
+1. Takes parameters for app path, test app path, and container name with defaults from configuration
 2. Uses Get-TDDConfiguration.ps1 to load configuration settings
+3. Uses Common-Functions.ps1 for utility functions
-3. Applies watch mode settings from the configuration (interval, auto-publish, auto-run tests)
+4. Applies watch mode settings from the configuration (interval, auto-publish, auto-run tests)
-4. Watches for changes in the specified directories
+5. Watches for changes in the specified directories
-5. When changes are detected, automatically:
+6. When changes are detected, automatically:
    - Prepares the source files
    - Compiles the changed app(s)
    - Publishes the changed app(s)
    - Runs the tests
    - Displays the results
-6. Continues watching until manually stopped
+7. Continues watching until manually stopped
 Include parameter validation and help information.
 ```